L-ENA/HealthINF2020/README.md

 **Changes after the conference paper was submitted: Question answering**

-The amazing people who maintain Transformers give access to manu pretrained models.
+The amazing people who maintain Transformers give access to many pretrained models: https://huggingface.co/transformers/pretrained_models.html
 In general, the script now produces evaluation results for recall and precision, not only for the testing data as a whole, but also for each individual class (on a token level, it gives extra recall scores for sentences that contained a label, and for sentences that did not contain a PICO).

 New best scores for P class:

-Model: bert-base-uncased  Under-sampling dominant class: 40% deleted  F1 combined:

 Pretrained model | Under-sampling dominant class | F1 combined | F1 P only | Recall combined | Recall P only
 --- | --- | ---| --- | --- | ---